Our 2nd grade teachers are:

 2. Set a timer and have your child read the WHOLE math fact and the answer.

 We will provide practice in school.
 After a reasonable amount of time, we will test the set.
 Your child is allowed to miss three problems and still pass.
-There will be opportunities for your child to make up any tests they do not pass.
+There will be opportunities for your child to make up any tests he does not pass.
 With continued practice at home and school, your child will soon master all of the facts from A to Z!

 What words should my child be able to spell correctly in their everyday writing?